Is there an energy price cap for business?

 The cap is reviewed and set every three months by Ofgem, the UK energy regulator.
 It factors in changes to wholesale energy prices, policy, network and operating costs, and prepayment meter costs.

-Although usually described as the annual bill an average household on dual fuel tariff would pay, the cap is actually on the standing charge and unit rates.
+Although usually described as the annual bill an average household on a dual fuel tariff would pay, the cap is actually a limit on the standing charge and unit rates.
 This means that household bills will be higher or lower than the advertised cap, depending on how much energy they use.

 What is the current energy price cap level?

-This means an average household on a standard variable tariff paying by Direct Debit can expect to pay £1,738 a year for gas and electricity, an increase of about 1% from the last cap level.
+When prices are adjusted for annual consumption, this means an average household on a standard variable tariff paying by Direct Debit can expect to pay £1,755 a year for gas and electricity.
+This is a £35 increase on the previous cap.

 Will the energy price cap increase?

-Rising wholesale gas prices are thought to be the main reason for the increase.
-This is the price suppliers pay for the energy they provide to homes and businesses.
+The wholesale price is the amount suppliers pay for the energy they provide to homes and businesses.
 Ofgem figures show wholesale gas and electricity prices increased slightly in the last three months of 2024.
 There are more details in our guide to business energy price rises.

 The way the energy market works also contributes to rising prices.
 Even though many suppliers use renewable sources, the price of electricity is directly affected by the price of gas.
 We explain why in our guide on how energy is bought and sold in the UK.

-Although the price cap only affects domestic energy rates, an increase in the cap indicates that energy prices are going up, which could lead to business energy price rises.
+As the price cap only affects domestic energy rates, fixing your business energy rates is the only way to protect against price volatility.
 Our main business energy page has a breakdown of this month's business energy prices.

 When is the next energy price cap review?